-Figure 9-1024 – Time Stamp Measurement Report field
+Figure 9-1024 – Timestamp Measurement Report subfield (#1518)

 …

-The AID/RID subfield contains the ranging ID of the STA that transmitted the NDP in question.
-When the STA that transmitted the NDP is the RSTA the value zero is reported in the AID/RID subfield.
+The AID12/RID12 subfield contains the ranging ID of the STA that transmitted the NDP in question.
+When the STA that transmitted the NDP is the RSTA the value zero is reported in the AID12/RID12 subfield. (#1518)

 …

-The ToD timestamp represents the time, with respect to the ISTA’s time base, at which the start of the preamble of the NDP in question appeared at the transmit antenna connector.
+The ToD timestamp represents the time, with respect to the STA’s time base, at which the start of the preamble of the NDP in question appeared at the transmit antenna connector.

-The ToA timestamp represents the time, with respect to the ISTA’s time base, at which the start of preamble of the NDP in question arrived at the receive antenna connector.
+The ToA timestamp represents the time, with respect to the STA’s time base, at which the start of preamble of the NDP in question arrived at the receive antenna connector.

 …